 However: the distinctive pattern can make for a tricky installation.
 And if you’re buying hardwood floors, you won’t want them to be wasted by imprecise cuts.
 Our advice: hire a professional for this one!

 We adore herringbone patterns with bamboo flooring, too

 If you’ve been looking into the best bamboo flooring, you’ll know that it’s beautiful and that it comes in both solid and engineered varieties.
 And if you’ve compared bamboo flooring vs. laminate, you’ll know that it’s seriously strong as well.

 Chevron floors originated in the late 15th to early 16th centuries and are also known as point de hongrie—a reference to the cross stitch pattern that inspired the design.

-Unfortunately, because of their angled cuts, it can be much harder to achieve chevron parquet patterns with click-together products.
+Unfortunately, because of these angled cuts, it can be much harder (if impossible) to achieve chevron parquet patterns with a non-specialized click-together product.

 Square basket patterns—also known as checkerboard patterns—are another classic.
 If you’ve ever been in a New York City apartment, you’ll know exactly what we’re talking about.
 Creating these wood floor patterns can be accomplished using contrasting boards applied in an alternating fashion.

 If you’re looking for a wood floor pattern that will stay trendy, you couldn’t do better than a square basketweave.
 They were at their most popular mid-century, but if NYC apartment prices are any indication, they’ll always be in style.

 Again: it depends on the types of wood flooring you’re using and the effect you’re trying to create, but these wood floor patterns can be difficult to achieve with click-together floating floors.

 Additionally, engineered wood flooring that comes in pre-fabricated checkerboard basket patterns can get pricey.